TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Conditions/Reference/Index.rst

    [IP = 123]

-These examples will match any IP-address ending with "123" or being "192.168.1.34"::
+These examples will match any IP address ending with "123" or being "192.168.1.34"::

    [IP = *.*.*.123][IP = 192.168.1.34]